Explore other offices & services

 Knox College scans all incoming and outgoing e-mail messages passing through our mail servers.
 If an infected message is found, it is removed and notifications are sent to the recipient, sender and postmasters stating that someone has attempted to send an infected message.
 Just as is the case with individual workstations, our mail servers can only detect viruses that it knows about through its virus definitions.
 Since new viruses surface so frequently, there are times when a virus can make it through the mail server undetected because our antivirus vendor has not updated their definition files yet.
-Although we automatically update the virus definitions regularly throughout each day, the Computer Center watches all virus outbreaks closely and will update the virus definition files manually if a potential threat is detected.
+Although we automatically update the virus definitions regularly throughout each day, Information Technology Services watch all virus outbreaks closely and will update the virus definition files manually if a potential threat is detected.

 In the event that our virus software is able to isolate an infected computer on campus, we will take the appropriate action to isolate the infected computer until the problem is fixed.
 If an infected computer is attached to the Knox Network, network access will be disabled immediately and will not be enabled until the problem has been fixed (see the AntiVirus Policy).